Elementary and Secondary Education Act

 - Title VI talks about flexibility and accountability–again, aimed more at state and local educational agencies that receive federal money.
 There is one section on calculation of Adequate Yearly Progress, i.e., standardized testing, which is worth looking at, as is the section on Rural Schools.

 - Title VII addresses the education of children who are Native Hawaiian, Native Alaskan, or belong to an American Indian nation.
-Native people have a different relationship to the federal government that takes into account that recognized tribes have treaties and other kinds of historically-based agreements with the federal government.
+Native people have a different relationship to the federal government: recognized tribes have treaties and other kinds of agreements with the government that affect how federal education law is implemented.

 - Title VIII covers federal payments to a very small number of schools which sound like a one-time peculiarity of funding issues relating to those schools.
 More broadly, this part of the law allows for federal emergency grants to schools to fix school facilities under certain conditions (if no other way of funding it, such as a bond measure, is possible).